PFL Africa 3 (2025)

 2025 PFL Africa 3: Rwanda was a mixed martial arts event produced by the Professional Fighters League that took place on October 18, 2025, at the BK Arena in Kigali, Rwanda.

 Background

-The BK Arena hosted the promotion's debut in Rwanda, which became the 15th country to hold a PFL and WSOF event.

 The event was featured the semifinals of the 2025 PFL Africa Tournament in a heavyweight, welterweight, featherweight and bantamweight divisions.

 At the weigh-ins, the semifinal fight between Patrick Ocheme and Abdul Razak Sankara were both fighters missed weight of the featherweight limit when Ocheme came in at 156.2 lb and Sankara at 151 lb and the bout proceeded to catchweight showcase bout.
 Therefore, Mohamed Camara vs. Alain Majorique got took its place in the tournament.

 In addition, Karim Henniène weighed in at 137.2 pounds, 1.2 pounds over the bantamweight limit and Wasi Adeshina weighed in at 148 pounds, 2 pounds over the featherweight limit.
 Henniène and Adeshina have been fined 20% of his purse, which went to Boule Godogo and Dwight Joseph respectively.